arnovr/ocusagecharts/README.md

 Vagrant
 =======
-When using vagrant, for some development, the following information helps you to log into owncloud:
+When you are using vagrant for development, the following information helps you to log into owncloud:

 Owncloud:
 - url: http://ocusagecharts.box